ton-community/ton-docs/docs/v3/guidelines/dapps/apis-sdks/getblock-ton-api.md

 # TON API by GetBlock

-:::tip TON Infrastructure Status
+:::tip TON infrastructure status
 * [status.toncenter](https://status.toncenter.com/) - Provides various statistics of node activity in the last hour.
 * [Tonstat.us](https://tonstat.us/) - A real-time Grafana dashboard that updates every 5 minutes.
   :::

-This guide covers essential steps in acquiring and using private RPC endpoints by GetBlock to access the TON blockchain.
+This guide covers essential steps in acquiring and using private RPC endpoints by GetBlock to access TON Blockchain.

 :::info
 [GetBlock](https://getblock.io/) is a Web3 infrastructure provider that offers HTTP-based API endpoints for clients to interact with multiple blockchain networks, including TON.